AP Benefits for Schools and Districts

 Advanced Placement® (AP) courses and exams can help students develop the confidence and skills necessary to succeed in high school, college, and career.
 Exposing a wide range of students to advanced coursework can also help raise achievement and college readiness for the entire school or district.

-Impacts of Advanced Placement
+The Impacts of Advanced Placement

-The Benefits of AP
+Maximize the Benefits of AP

 Prepare the Future Workforce with AP Career Kickstart